 As many of you know, the Feathered Pipe Pipe Ranch has been a touchstone in my life for 16 years and counting, ever since I first ‘stumbled’ onto this Rocky Mountain destination in Montana when I came for a week of study and joy with Erich Schiffmann.
 I found myself returning year after year (after year).
 I fell in love with Erich’s style of teaching, but also hopelessly in love with the Ranch community, the casual and easy family vibe, and the sacred land itself.

 What I adore about programs at the Ranch is that there is so much space and nature for healing and solitude.
-The Ranch is set on 110 acres of pristine nature surrounded by national forest.
+The Ranch is set on 110 acres of pristine nature surrounded by national forest in the heart of the Montana Rocky Mountains.
 Year after year, Feathered Pipe guests say that they love to return to their beloved ‘Pipe’ over and over — not only because they appreciate the transformative power of the innovative programs, but because they long to experience the enchanting, healing power they feel pulsing from the land itself.

 Moreover, the Ranch runs only one program at a time, which lends itself to a sweet intimacy and ease that is noticeably uncommercial compared to some other ‘buzzy’ retreat centers where several programs are running at once on a campus.
 There is never a feeling of ‘busy’ or harried at the Ranch.
 Everything about the atmosphere is an invitation to kick back, play like a kid again, and breathe easy.